Publication|Articles|October 14, 2025

 This summary was generated by artificial intelligence and edited by humans for clarity.

-“The intermediate-risk group is really a mixed bag,” Murray noted.
+“The intermediate-risk group is really a mixed bag,” Murray said.
 “There’s no single algorithm that applies to every patient.”

-Participants highlighted that, with the shift from the historical grade I–III system to today’s low- and high-grade classification, many “grade 2” tumors have migrated into the high-grade category, creating further gray areas.
+Participants highlighted that, with the shift from the historical grade 1 to 3 system to today’s low- and high-grade classification, many grade 2 tumors have migrated into the high-grade category, creating further gray areas.
 The consensus: Most intermediate-risk cases merit active management but do not require high-grade intensity.

-Typical work-up for a new presentation of hematuria includes urine cytology and CT or MRI urography, followed by cystoscopy.
-Panelists generally perform cytology on every case but questioned how often the result truly changes management.
+Typical workup for a new presentation of hematuria includes urine cytology and CT or MRI urography, followed by cystoscopy.
+Panelists generally perform cytology on every case, but they questioned how often the result truly changes management.

-“If you have gross hematuria, you’re going to need to investigate anyway,” 1 participant remarked.
+“If you have gross hematuria, you’re going to need to investigate anyway,” one participant said.

 The group discussed the occasional challenge of positive cytology with no visible tumor.
 In these cases, repeat cystoscopy or blue-light cystoscopy may help identify subtle lesions.
 Although blue-light cystoscopy was seen as valuable for detection, physicians cited obstacles such as false positives, reimbursement hurdles, and equipment availability.